top of page

 This place is a revelation, leafy and peaceful it’s a joy to wander around.
 There’s even a chance to stop for tea and buns!

 The buildings are in traditional Tibetan style.
-In addition to the lovely temple (no minimalism here!) there are workshops where masters teach their apprentices ancients Tibetan crafts such as statue making and thangka painting.
+In addition to the lovely temple (no minimalism here!) there are workshops where masters teach their apprentices ancient, Tibetan crafts such as statue making and thangka painting.

 We then make something of a blunder.
 Nick has seen photos of the Rock Temple at Masrur on the wall in our hotel and it looks interesting.
 Our driver tells us it’s 40 km away and that we have time to do the trip.